dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 ## Backups

-Backups are currently cluster-wide only, but [exports](#exports) can be created by namespace.
+Backups are currently Cluster-wide only, but [exports](#exports) can be created by namespace.
 Only a [Guardian of the Galaxy](#guardians-of-the-galaxy) can trigger a backup.

 ### Data import